shahsanju/the_ad_was_never_random/The_Ad_Was_Never_Random.md

 ```
   You press play              Friend presses play
        |                             |
-       v                             v
   Your profile                 Their profile
   Your history                 Their history
        |                             |
-       v                             v
   Ad decision engine           Ad decision engine
   (runs in real time)          (runs in real time)
        |                             |
-       v                             v
   Ad stitched @ 15:23          Ad stitched @ 22:47
        |                             |
-       v                             v
    Your stream                  Their stream
   (same content,               (same content,
 different Ad timing)         different Ad timing)
 ```

 So, your stream and your friend's stream contain the same show — but they're fundamentally different files, assembled on the fly, unique to each of you.

-But this raises a deeper question — **why does all of this personalization exist in the first place?
+But this raises a deeper question —

+**why does all of this personalization exist in the first place?
 What is Amazon actually trying to achieve with where the Ad lands?**

 The Ad system is built to make sure the viewer doesn't quit when the Ad hits during video.
 A peak moment (higher tension score) in the video holds curiosity and gives some kind of guarantee that if the ads are placed where they are, the viewer will sit through the Ad and continue to watch remaining video.
 But is it really that simple?
 I went back to check.